 I did, however, discover code for this project on Github that you can see here: https://github.com/wellcaffeinated/wellcaffeinated.github.com/blob/master/demos/google-gravity-physicsjs.html

-It seems like a simple HTML file which means you could probably just download the code, create the file, upload it to your website hosting, enter the path into your Chrome browser or whichever one you are using and have your own Google Gravity website.
+It seems like a simple HTML file which means you could probably just download the code, create the file, upload it to your website hosting, enter the path into your Chrome browser or whichever one you are using and have your own gravity based website.
 Keep in mind, I have not tested this myself yet.

 Apps related to the Easter Egg